What is Lou Gehrig’s disease?

-The Centers for Disease Control and Prevention estimate that between 14,000 - 15,000 Americans have Lou Gehrig's disease.
+The Centres for Disease Control and Prevention estimate that between 14,000 – 15,000 Americans have Lou Gehrig’s disease.

-- Although the disease can strike at any age, symptoms most commonly develop between the ages of 55 and 75.
+- Although the disease can strike at any age, symptoms commonly develop between 55 and 75.

 - Men are slightly more likely than women to develop Lou Gehrig’s disease.
 However, as age increases, the difference between men and women disappears.

-Presently, there is no cure for Lou Gehrig's Disease.
-However, there are treatments available that can help control symptoms, prevent unnecessary complications, and make living with the disease easier.
+Presently, there is no cure.
+However, treatments available can help control symptoms, prevent unnecessary complications, and make living with the disease easier.